Call For proposal 2021-2022 Influenza Season

-- Timelines of the data availability: Sites should be able to upload data into the e-CRF for both influenza positive and influenza negative cases on a weekly basis.
-Sites with sequencing capacity should upload data in GISAID on a weekly basis Sites using the GIHSN sequencing platform should be able to have their samples shipped in regular batches at least 3 weeks before the WHO strain selection meeting.
+- Timelines of the data availability: Sites should be able to upload data from the questionnaire using the e-CRF or through regular uploads using excel files to share data on enrolled patients (regardless of test results).
+The preferable approach should be clearly described in the proposal.
+Data would be expected to be uploaded every last Wednesday of each month.
+Sites with sequencing capacity should upload genome sequencing data in GISAID as soon as they have results available.
+Sites using the GIHSN sequencing platform should be able to have their samples shipped in regular batches at least 3 weeks before the WHO strain selection meeting.
+The proposal should describe the site’s ability to manage data uploads and shipments and expected timelines for shipments.
+If the suggested timelines for data sharing or sample shipments cannot be met, site should explain the rationale

 - Cost-effectiveness: the relevance of the cost in relation to expected sample size will be considered when reviewing applications.
 The Foundation is providing catalytic funding and is not expected to fund the full cost of the surveillance system (clinical and sequencing data collection).
 For the season 2021-22, as a pilot, the Foundation proposes to provide potentially a mix of in cash and in-kind contribution (laboratory consumables) pending to sites interest and Foundation capacity and local constraints.